thomasthaddeus/cityuseattle.github.io/docs/tools/vscode.md

 # What is VS Code?

 > Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running, and version control.
-It aims to provide only the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as the Visual Studio IDE.
+It aims to provide the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as the Visual Studio IDE.

 # Install VS Code on macOS